c-lorenzo76/Veeto/README.md

 ### Issues

+09/09 <br>
+I still have to finish the Questions.jsx with the voting feature.
+Found a temp solution to the player count but has problems when a user disconnects as it does not update.
+Did a minor change to use the disconnect that is already in index.js but for some reason it would also pass onto the lobby.jsx so it would remove it twice?
+Was acting off.
+Might have to make two different disconnects??
+I think i just need a better way of checking for user count, maybe actually store all the the users and then just use length similar to lobbyinfo.
+I need to also adjust the Lobby.jsx sockets or just the sockets in general.
+Figure out how to have it run only when required I have that shit constantly emitting.
+Still continuing to have teh issue in Lobby.jsx with that long error check if motion has anything to do with it.
+START TO PUT IT ONTO A SERVER BY END OF WEAK PLEASE.

 09/04 <br>
 I fixed the issue of only the host being redirected to Questions page.
 I now need to add the voting implementation.
 After I need to adjust it to become a multi step form.
 Once those two things are in play